hlf-go/writing-chaincode/README.md

 To create a minimal chaincode focus your learning on these areas

 * [data types](https://gobyexample.com/variables);

 * [functions](https://gobyexample.com/functions);

 * [structs](https://gobyexample.com/structs);

 * [interfaces](https://gobyexample.com/interfaces).

-You will also need to be aware that all your Go (chaincode) codes needs to organised around `$GOPATH/src` directory.
+You will also need to be aware that all your Go codes (and chaincodes) have to be organised around `$GOPATH/src` directory.
 For example, here is a hypothetical structure:

 ```
     $GOPATH/src